The history of the MG Workshop

 Our 30 year anniversary was celebrated by a modest party inside the premises whereby the ramp took up service as the bar, manned, of course, by one of our customers.

-After 35 years in the Blekerslaan right in the town centre of The Hague, the MG Workshop moved to the ‘Westland’ village of Monster, just south of The Hague.
+After almost 35 years in the Blekerslaan right in The Hague’s city centre, the MG Workshop moved to the ‘Westland’ village of Monster, just south of The Hague.
 Formerly occupied by Westland Classics, we took over a 1950s machine shop and an old smithy dating back to the 1880s.

 Again, a whole team of people voluntarily gave their time and efforts to first clear out the Blekerslaan, paint the new premises and then help move spares, ramps, lathes, tool chests and what not.